Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

 - What are your longterm life goals?

-- What about your current lifestyle might prevent those goals from coming to fruition and what can you do about it?
+- What about your current lifestyle might prevent those goals from happening and what can you do about it?

 The basis for successful, joyful, longterm frugality is a defined life goal(s).
-For Mr. FW and me, it was moving to our homestead in the woods and pursuing work that’s meaningful and fulfilling.
-With that overarching principle guiding our actions, saving money isn’t a challenge for us.
-We want more out of life than what we can buy in a store and so we’re willing to sacrifice short-term desires (such as a peppermint latte) for longterm gains (not working 40+ hours a week for the rest of our adult lives).
-Frugality isn’t miserly deprivation for us, it’s liberation.
-We are freed from needing a lot of money, we are freed from competing with other people in a material goods arms race, and we are freed from the futile pursuit of happiness through consumerism.
+The idea is to want more out of life than what you can buy in a store.
+With that backdrop, we become willing to sacrifice longterm gains for short-term desires.
+Frugality isn’t miserly deprivation, it’s sheer liberation.
+We are freed from needing a lot of money, we are freed from competing with other people in a material goods arms race, we are freed from the futile pursuit of happiness through consumerism.

 For more motivation and insight into successful, goal-oriented frugality, may I recommend:

-- The Joy That Comes When Less Is Enough (this is probably one of my favorite things I’ve ever written.
-It captures the essence of the happiness and peace that stems from embracing extreme frugality)
+- The Joy That Comes When Less Is Enough (this is one of my favorite things I’ve ever written.
+It captures the essence of the happiness and peace that stem from embracing extreme frugality)

 - Strategic Luxury: The Difference Between Frugality And Miserliness

-- Perfection Is The Enemy Of Frugality (a lesson I remind myself of EVERY SINGLE DAY. no joke.)
+- Perfection Is The Enemy Of Frugality (a lesson I remind myself EVERY SINGLE DAY)

 - How A Year Of Extreme Frugality Changed Us